sophierain/contract2game/README.md

          └───┘  1.d = false
                 2.d = true
                 2.v = 100
+                2.x = 1.x
+                2.c = 1.c

 ```

 ## Game Tree

 A game is an EFG.
-Each leaf in the game tree has a ulilty.
+Each leaf in the game tree has a utility.
 Each inner node has a player, and edges
 representing possible actions for that player in this stage of the game.
 It can have global
 preconditions over variables in the utlities.
 Variables in the utlities have a global scope.
-Preconditions cannot speak about environment variables cannot speak about players or actions.
+Preconditions cannot speak about environment variables nor about players or actions.

 Properties of a good game tree: